What To Do When Someone Hurts Your Feelings

 Journal about it

 Journaling can be a way of acknowledging your feelings by writing them down.
-It may allow you to make sense of your emotions and gain relief from them.
+It may allow you to make sense of your emotions.
 Studies show that journaling often improves mental health.

 Writing down what you feel and reading it out loud may give you a different perspective on your feelings.
 It can be helpful to have a journal that no one else reads because you may be able to be more honest when you aren’t worried about the opinions of others.